drbrain/indigo-powerview/README.md

 This allows you to reuse your existing PowerView scenes collections without having to recreate them in Indigo.

+### Jog Shade

+Moves the shade a tiny bit.
+This helps you identify which shade the device is interacting with.

 ### Set Shade Position

 Set the shade position of an individual shade.
 This allows you to set the top